Combined surface acoustic wave and surface plasmon resonance measurement of collagen and fibrinogen layers

 {\bf Chemicals and Materials} The $Cu$ electrodeposition step was performed using a solution of $10^{-2}$~M $CuSO_4$ in $10^{-2}$~M $H_2SO_4$.
 The counter electrode was a 0.25-mm-diameter platinum wire shaped in 3/4 of a circle and the pseudo-reference electrode was made of a 1~mm-diameter 99.98+\% copper wire (Huntingdon, UK), cleaned by briefly dipping in 70\% nitric acid before use.
 The electrochemical reaction was controlled by a PC3-300 Gamry Instruments (Warminster, USA) potentiostat.

 Collagen was supplied by Roche (Boehringer-Mannheim, Mannheim, Germany) as a sterile acidic solution of 3~mg/ml solution of collagen type I from calf skin.
 It was diluted in PBS buffer (137~mM $NaCl$, 6.44~mM $KH_2PO_4$, 2.7 mM $KCl$ and 8~mM $Na_2HPO_4$) to reach the wanted concentration just prior to use.
 Type I fibrinogen from human plasma was obtained from Sigma-Aldrich.
-Both QCM and SAW/SPR $Au$ sensing electrodes were coated with an octadecanethiol hydrophobic self-assembled layer, leading to a contact angle above $110^o$.
+Both QCM and SAW/SPR $Au$ sensing electrodes were coated with an octadecanethiol hydrophobic self-assembled layer, leading to a contact angle above $110^\circ$.
 Alkanethiols were self-assembled by dipping the QCMs in a 10$^{-3}$~M octadecanethiol (Sigma-Aldrich) solution in ethanol after a 15~minutes cleaning step in UV-O$_3$ and rinsing with ethanol.
 The SAW devices were placed in a chamber with an ethanol saturated atmosphere, and 150 to 180~$\mu$l of the same thiol solution was deposited on the open well above the sensing area.
 Adsorption was subsequently allowed for 3~hours, after which the surfaces were rinsed with ethanol and dried under a stream of nitrogen.
 The thiol solution and later biochemical solutions are only in contact with the chemically inert H54 epoxy glue and quartz slides capping the SAW device and never with the FR4 epoxy and copper of the PCB, thus minimizing risks of contamination of the solutions and of the sensing surface.